-Primary Processes in the Photosynthetic Reaction Center.
 The goal of our photosynthesis research is to achieve a molecular-level understanding of the primary charge separation process in the bacterial reaction center.
 In this pigment-protein complex, light energy is converted into chemical potential energy by a series of fast electron transfers across the membrane from the photoexcited bacteriochlorophyll special dimer along a chain of electron acceptors on the photoactive A-branch with a quantum yield of ~1.
-We have been preparing and studying mutants with altered free energies of the charge separated states that modulate the yields of charge separation versus recombination and give electron transfer fully down the normally inactive B branch.
+We have been preparing and studying mutants to (1) probe the contributions of energetics versus electronic interactions to the directionality of electron transfer, (2) modulate the rate constants and yields of charge separation versus recombination at each step on both branches, and (3) give electron transfer fully down the normally inactive B branch.

 2007-present, Member, Imaging Sciences Pathway

 2005-2013, Member, CMI

 1980-present, Member, DBBS

 1980-1986, Assistant Professor, Department of Chemistry, Washington University